NarkoPraxis/OmniSearch/readme.md

 `--s` will perform the search as case insenstive by using `LIKE` instead of `=` for comparison

 these arguements can be mixed and matched, so `--fps`, `--psf`, and `--pf` will also work.

+## TODO
+1. move queries to background threads to accomodate large databases / queries
+2. support multiple database connection methods, not just reading .db files
+3. provide more usage options for when the user knows they have an email, full name, or address etc -should allow more optimized fuzzy searchs
+4. provide more options in config file for default behaviors.
+	-right now "maxResults" is the only option, which controlls how many results are returned inside slack.